zaruyashar/cafert/README.md

-# ☕ The CAFERT 🫘
+# ☕ The CAFERT

 This is Project #1 of the SoftITo Backend Development program.
-It is a dynamic web application built for a cafe, featuring a public-facing landing page and a secure admin dashboard to easily manage menu items, featured dishes, and team members.
+It is a dynamic web application built for a cafe, featuring a public-facing landing page and an admin dashboard to easily manage menu items, featured dishes, and team members.

 ## Tech Stack